pikatoste/test.sh/README.md

 ## Usage

-test.sh is a bash library designed to be sourced in test scripts.
-When executed, it prints a message with the version number and a link to this repository.
+test.sh is a bash library designed to be sourced in test scripts; if executed, it prints a message with the version number and a link to this repository.

 A test script looks like this: